vaughnteegarden/slate/source/index.html.md

 # Introduction

 The **Rezolve Inside<sup>TM</sup> SDK** is a software development kit that enables mobile app developers to integrate Rezolve’s mobile commerce and engagement capabilities into their new or existing mobile apps.

+To learn more about what the Rezolve Inside<sup>TM</sup> SDK can offer your app, <a href="images/RezolveOverview-Platform.pdf">click here for a platform overview PDF</a>.

+## Demo App

+A Rezolve demo app is available, and is a great way to experience Rezolve's offerings.
+A pdf of the screen flow is <a href="images/RezolveOverview-Platform.pdf">available here</a>.

+If you would like access to the demo app, email Stephen Meli (stephenmeli@rezolve.com) the following information:
+1. Your full name
+2. Your company
+3. What country you are located in
+4. Your contact phone number (and Skype ID if you have one)
+5. Your phone OS (Android or IOS), OS version (if you know it), and phone model
+6. The email address associated with your Android or IOS account (the one associated with the Play Store/App Store)
+7. Your contact email, if it differs from your account email

 ## Capabilities

 ```html